saf1ya-c0d3z/-TeamProfileGenerator_/README.md

 <li>User Story</li>
 <li>Node</li>

+# AS
+A person who wants to generate a list of employees
+# I WANT
+to be able to access data about each employee from a webpage
+# SO THAT I
-AS A person who wants to generate a list of employees I WANT to be able to access data about each employee from a webpage So THAT I can view this list and keep track of the staff and their information
+can view this list and keep track of the staff and their information

 # Usage